-Sir Stelios Haji-Ioannou official CV as of 20th September 2019
+Sir Stelios Haji-Ioannou official CV as of 27 April 2021

-The easy family of brands (www.easy.com): A strategic decision made during the easyJet IPO meant that ownership of the easy brand, (including easyJet) is retained in Stelios’ private investment vehicle, easyGroup, based in Monaco and London.
-As a result, easyGroup now enjoys a steady income from licensing the easy brand to many businesses, including the airline.
-Every time someone buys a ticket on easyJet.com, easyGroup collects 0.25% of the ticket price as royalty.
-Since 1995 the easy family of brands has been extended to many other activities – all offering consumers “more value for less”. easyHotel.com, listed on the stock market in 2014 and easyGroup holds c 28% of the shares.
-Other brands include: easyBus.com, easyCar.com, easyFly.co.uk , easyHub.com, easyMoney.com, easyProperty.com, easy.Coffee, easyGym.com, easyStorage.com , easyFerry.com and many others supported by more than 1000 registered trade marks.
-Stelios is always looking for carefully selected business partners and entrepreneurs with whom to jointly extend the easy family of brands. easyGroup also has a rigorous legal policy of stopping brand theft (unauthorised use).
+During the IPO process Stelios made the strategic decision to retain ownership of the easy brand, (including easyJet) in his private investment vehicle, easyGroup, based in Monaco and London.
+As a result, easyGroup now enjoys a steadier income from licensing the easy brand to many other businesses, including the airline.
+Every time a ticket is bought on easyJet, easyGroup collects 0.25% of its transaction value as a royalty, which is a more resilient income stream than dividend payments.
+Since 1994 the easy family of brands has been extended to many other activities – all offering consumers “more value for less”.
+Other brands include: easyHotel.com, easyBus.com, easyCar.com, easyFly.travel, easyHub.com, easyMoney.com, easyProperty.com, easyGym.com, easyStorage.com and many others.
+Stelios is always looking for carefully selected business partners and entrepreneurs with whom to work to jointly extend the easy family of brands.

 Family business background: Stelios, was born in Athens, Greece on 14 February 1967, the son of the late Loucas Haji-Ioannou, a self-made Greek-Cypriot shipping magnate.
-Stelios started his business career working for his father at Troodos Shipping in Piraeus, Greece until aged 25 when he founded his first own venture, Stelmar tankers with financial help from his father.
+Stelios started his business career working for his father at Troodos Shipping in Piraeus, Greece until aged 25 when he founded his own shipping firm, Stelmar tankers with financial help from his father.
 Stelmar floated on the NYSE.com in 2001 and was sold to a competitor in 2005 for about US$1.3bn.